-Using Viz, we demonstrated the rapid development of a unified user interface that could provide science analysis, planning and simulation capabilities.
+Using Viz (see Fig. 4), we demonstrated the rapid development of a unified user interface that could provide science analysis, planning and simulation capabilities.
 The tool integrated three main components: a Science Analysis tool, the Stereo Pipeline and a Planning tool.